 Are IWC watches better than Jaeger-LeCoultre watches?
+Or, is JLC better than IWC?
 Today we’ll compare IWC VS JLC and find out.

 Today we’re going to compare Jaeger LeCoultre and IWC; two of the more upper-market brands of luxury watches to determine which is best for you.
 For the record, both brands produce excellent watches.
 However, we’re here to see what these two watchmakers have in common as well as what makes them different from one another.
 Therefore, the key questions would be “Better for what?” or "Better in which way?".

 Both of these two brands have some very popular models and even a few iconic watches.
 Here we’ll cover many different angles of comparison including craftsmanship, prestige, retail price, resale value, horology, complications, brand recognition, warranty, and more.